‘Game over’: Westerners rush to leave Kabul, rescue Afghans

 Hundreds or more Afghans crowded in a part of the airport away from many of the evacuating Westerners.
 Some of them, including a man with a broken leg sitting on the ground, lined up for what was expected to be a last flight out by the country’s Ariana Airlines.

-U.S. officials reported gunfire near the airport Sunday evening and for a time urged civilians to stop coming.
-Pentagon spokesman John Kirby said the airport was open for commercial flights — the only escape left for many ordinary Afghans — but would experience stoppages.
+U.S. officials reported gunfire near the airport Sunday evening and urged civilians to stop coming.
+U.S. military officials later announced closing the airport to commercial flights, shutting one of the last avenues of escape for ordinary Afghans.

 U.S. C-17 transport planes were due to bring thousands of fresh American troops to the airport, then fly out again with evacuating U.S. Embassy staffers.
 The Pentagon was now sending an additional 1,000 troops, bringing the total number to about 6,000, a U.S. defense official said Sunday, speaking on condition of anonymity to discuss a deployment decision not yet announced by the Pentagon.